 NFT marketplace like that of DraftKings is where these are bought and sold online, and they are then stored on a blockchain to provide proof of ownership.
 So, the NFT itself isn’t actually a piece of media – for example, a piece of digital art – but rather a digital stamp of ownership, for lack of a better term.

 The blockchain is visible to everyone online, meaning that proof of ownership can quickly be found.
 An NFT doesn’t necessarily grant you copyright ownership of the piece of media – in some cases, this remains with the artist or creator themselves – and copies can be made of it, however, you will own the original.
+An attorney specializing in NFTs and contracts can ensure your ownership rights are fully protected.

 A blockchain is a decentralized network of public participants and they primarily serve to create and maintain digital records of transactions.
 These records can only be added to; once they’re on the blockchain, they cannot be changed or deleted.